laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

   <strong>Figure 1.</strong> File layout of an Iceberg table.
 </figure>

-Today's most popular lakehouse specification is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3, alongside Delta Lake[^delta] and Apache Hudi[^hudi].
+Today's most popular lakehouse specification is Apache Iceberg,[^apache-iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3, alongside Delta Lake[^delta] and Apache Hudi[^hudi].
 Iceberg is a table format that organizes datasets into _snapshots_ — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
 A single root metadata file describes the table's schema and points to the current snapshot.
 When a query engine writes to an Iceberg table, it creates a new snapshot and atomically updates the root metadata file to point to it.

 Unlike when working with raw parquet files Iceberg writes are [ACID transactions](https://en.wikipedia.org/wiki/ACID) and enable reading previous snapshots ("time travel"), certain types of schema evolution without data rewrites, and write-audit-publish workflows where new snapshots can be staged for quality checks before becoming visible to consumers.
 Any query engine implementing the Iceberg spec supports these operations, providing flexibility in tooling.